 The two biggest formula brands, Enfamil and Similac, send $5 checks and samples in the mail!
 Enfamil is easy- sign up for their Family Beginnings Program here.
 Similac requires you to sign up for Strong Moms here.
 I also sent an email here, telling them my doctor recommended Alimentum to me and that I wanted to try a sample.
 A week later, I had a free sample (worth $30), some samples of their other formulas, as well as $5 checks every few weeks.

 I annoy the heck out of my doctor’s office because I’m always asking for coupons and samples.
 Let’s face it- I have two young children so I’m there often.
 They have $2-$3 coupons and samples!
 Recently, the front staff gave me 4 cans and I nearly fainted!
 Don’t just ask the pediatrician: your OB, the dentist, the hospital where you deliver- you name it!
-My OB actually gave us an Enfamil welcome kit that had a voucher for a free 24 case of Enfamil!
-Our hospital gave us a case of Similac.
+My obstetrician actually gave us an Enfamil welcome kit that had a voucher for a free 24 case of Enfamil!
+Our hospital also gave us a case of Similac.
 The key thing here is just ask!
+What is the worst that can happen?
 Every bit helps.

 If you are loyal to one brand, you should still sign up for the competing brands coupons!
 With my son, I was getting Enfamil checks even though we were bound to Similac.
 Enfamil sends coupons much more frequently and I hated seeing them go to waste.
 I was familiar with babycenter.com but had no idea they had a community group for trading!
 You can post what you have/what you’re looking for or browse posts to find what you need.
 It is not limited to formula- all sorts of things are up for grabs!
 I eventually formed a formula coupon pen pal- we send each other whatever we get!
 Check it out here.
 There are endless websites and Facebook groups for these types of trading and selling- doing a quick google search should turn up plenty of options in your area.